isc-projects/stork/doc/user/install.rst

 The newly created database is not ready for use until necessary database migrations are executed.
-The migrations create tables, indexes, triggers, and functions required by the ``Stork Server``.
-As mentioned above, the server can automatically run the migrations at startup, bringing up the database schema to the latest version.
-However, if a user wants to run the migrations before starting the server, they can use the ``stork-tool``:
+The migrations create tables, indexes, triggers, and functions required by the Stork server.
+As mentioned above, the server can automatically run the migrations at startup, bringing the database schema up to the latest version.
+However, to run the migrations before starting the server, the ``stork-tool`` command can be used:

 .. code-block:: console